Goal-Oriented Real-Time Bayesian Inference for Linear Autonomous Dynamical Systems With Application to Digital Twins for Tsunami Early Warning: Methodology

-\paragraph{Phase 1 (offline): Precompute p2o and p2q maps.} Phase 1 of our framework is concerned with precomputing and storing the p2o and p2q maps, so that their actions are later available (during Phases 2--4) at the much lower computational cost enabled by the FFT-based algorithm and with the speedup provided due to the algorithm's suitability for multi-GPU execution.
+Phase 1 of our framework is concerned with precomputing and storing the p2o and p2q maps, so that their actions are later available (during Phases 2--4) at the much lower computational cost enabled by the FFT-based algorithm and with the speedup provided due to the algorithm's suitability for multi-GPU execution.

 The p2o and p2q maps can be computed either from forward PDE solutions (one per column) or from adjoint PDE solutions (one per row).
 Because the data dimension ($\numdata \numtime \sim \!
 10^5$) and QoI dimension ($\numqoi \numtime \sim \!
 10^4$) are each much smaller than the parameter dimension ($\numdata \numtime \sim \!
 10^9$), computing rows via adjoint PDE solutions is the more efficient approach.
 The time-shift invariance of the discretized p2o and p2q maps implies that only one adjoint PDE solve per sensor location is required to construct $\ptomat$, and one adjoint PDE solve per QoI spatial location to construct $\ptqmat$.
 For $\ptomat$, these adjoint PDEs are solved backward in time with pressure ``sources'' at each sensor location (cf.\ $\tilde d$ in \eq{adj-p2o-bc}); for $\ptqmat$, they are solved with pressure sources at each QoI point in space (cf.\ $\tilde q$ in \eq{adj-p2q-bc}).
 Translating these solutions in time gives the entire $\ptomat$ and $\ptqmat$.
 The block Toeplitz structure of $\ptomat$ and $\ptqmat$ also reduces the memory requirements to store these matrices by a factor of $\numtime$.
 For the CSZ digital twin, this means only $\sim \!
 0.8$~TB memory is required to store $\ptomat$ instead of $\sim \!
 800$~TB, and $\sim \!
 80$~GB to store $\ptqmat$ instead of $\sim \!
 80$~TB.